Introduction

 Deposit

-Your deposit is probably the biggest single up front cost when buying a house.
-There was a time when you could get a mortgage without needing to put down a deposit at all, but that opened up a whole can of worms and contributed to the financial crash around 2007.
-Since then, a typical minimum deposit has been 10% of the purchase price, although there are some mortgage lenders that will lend based on just a 5% deposit.
+Your deposit is probably the biggest single upfront cost when buying a house.
+A typical minimum deposit has been 5-10% of the purchase price, although some mortgage lenders will lend based on just a 5% deposit (95% LTV mortgages).

 Bear in mind though that the lower the deposit, the more you will need to borrow from your mortgage lender, which also results in a higher interest rate.
 So if you're able to put down more as a deposit, this will help make your monthly mortgage payments cheaper.